skytale75/Conky_Tool/README.md

 Contact Information

+Facebook group for questions and answers is https://www.facebook.com/groups/666099570622915

 My email is skytale75@yandex.com, if you have any issues installing this, please let me know, and paste any output that may result in the terminal window into the file.
 I am